paypal/paypal-here-sdk-ios-distribution/README.md

  *  If you are migrating from a previous implementation (v 1.5) of the PayPal Here SDK please see our [migration guide](/docs/1.5-1.6_MigrationGuide.md).

-Project Configuration
+Installation
 ==============

+Our recommended installation method is Cocoapods
+`pod 'PayPalHereSDK'`

+You can also switch to the Release or 'No Hardware' builds of the PayPalHereSDK by using the different pod subspecs `pod 'PayPalHereSDK/Release'`

-Please follow the steps in the [project configuration guide](/docs/ProjectConfiguration.md) to properly set up your application for use with the PayPal Here SDK.
+If you prefer a manual integration you can file the steps in the [project configuration guide](/docs/ProjectConfiguration.md) to properly set up your application.

 Authentication
 ===============================